choosing the right knife sharpeners

 Manual Knife Sharpeners

-Manual sharpeners provide angle guidance without automatically moving stones.
+Manual sharpeners provide angle guidance without the use of automatically moving stones.
 They're compact for handheld use and usually include both coarse and fine stones.
 The operator must cleanly draw knives through the stones with the right pressure to achieve results, but the guided angles help maintain a consistent tip.

 ceramic sharpening rod